 Bracketing Principles.
-A team's NQS at the conclusion of the regular season (as of March 23, 2024) is the score that is used for regional selections and bracket seeding.
+A team's NQS at the conclusion of the regular season (as of March 22, 2025) is the score that is used for regional selections and bracket seeding.
 That NQS score is not updated again throughout the championships for qualification or seeding purposes.
-The remaining team with the highest ranking shall be assigned to the evening session of regionals round two and the evening session of nationals semifinals.
+The remaining team with the highest ranking shall be assigned to the evening session of regionals round two.
 Additionally, the all-arounder and individual event specialists each with the highest NQS shall be assigned to the evening sessions, respectively.
-The remaining team with the lowest ranking shall also compete in the evening session of regionals round two and the evening session of nationals semifinals, while the remaining teams with the second and third highest rankings shall compete in the afternoon sessions, respectively.
+The remaining team with the lowest ranking shall also compete in the evening session of regionals round two, while the remaining teams with the second and third highest rankings shall compete in the afternoon sessions, respectively.
 The bracket shall not be used for all-around or individual competitors.

 Teams will be seeded 1-16 on a national basis, based on NQS, and placed in the bracket.
 Standard bracketing procedures will be followed with teams seeded 1, 4, 5, 8, 9, 12, 13 and 16 placed on the left side of the bracket and teams seeded 2, 3, 6, 7, 10, 11, 14 and 15 placed on the right side of the bracket (Appendix A).
 Seeding determined at the time of selections will be maintained throughout the championships.
-Seeds in the bracket will not always correspond to NQS ranking due to pre-determined host sites.
+Seeds in the bracket will not always correspond to NQS ranking due to predetermined host sites.